AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 * Export_File_Format

-  The export file format to generate, this is either DEF (Windows) or (GNU).
+  The export file format to generate, this is either DEF (Windows), Flat or GNU.
 Example:

   .. code-block:: gpr